-- 1. Written Drafts Folder this is where you will store your up-to-date drafts and final report; this serves a drop box for you and your editor to exchange iterations of your report.
+- 1. Written Drafts Folder this is where you will store your up-to-date drafts and final report; this serves as a drop box for you and your editor to exchange iterations of your report.
 Please do not send report drafts to your editor as email attachments.
 Only use the Draft folder. - 2.
-Graphics Folder this is where you will store all photographs, graphics, graphs, diagrams, and any image you would like to use in your report.
+Graphics Folder this is where you will store all photographs, figures, and other graphics you would like to use in your report.
 Use easy-to-read and uncomplicated file names. - a.
 Graphic Index it is your responsibility to log and identify all graphic material in the Graphic Index.
 It is critical you keep this up-to-date and accurate; failure to do so will cause the graphic designer unnecessary confusion and delay the project.
 Make sure all fields in the Excel spreadsheet are filled out for each item. - 3.
-Poster Folder after the rest of the report is done, this is where you will upload 1) three images and 2) 200-300 words of text pulled from your overall report to create a cohesive poster that showcases your project.
+Poster Folder after the rest of the report is done, this is where you will upload 1) three to five images and 2) no more than 600 words of text pulled from your overall report to create a poster that showcases your project.
 This will be shared at the LCY year-end celebration.